 Distinguished Lecturer Grants Program created to celebrate Fulbright’s anniversary.
 Recipients include luminaries such as poet, memoirist, and civil rights activist Maya Angelou, who traveled on her Fulbright to Ghana in 1986.

-Fulbright began in Eastern Europe in the 1940s and operated continuously during and after the Cold War with new Fulbright Commissions opening In Hungary (1992), Bulgaria, Romania, Poland, Czech Republic, and Slovakia.
+Fulbright began in Eastern Europe in the 1940s and operated continuously during and after the Cold War.
+In 1992, new Fulbright agreements were signed with Bulgaria and Romania and in the 1990s, Fulbright Commissions in nations such as Bulgaria, Czech Republic, Hungary, Poland, and Slovakia commenced or expanded programming significantly.

 Rita Dove, a U.S. Student to Germany in 1974-75, became the youngest and first African American U.S. Poet Laureate in 1993-95.
 She is also a Pulitzer Prize and National Humanities Medal winner.